rvratner/carw/wp-content/plugins/social-pug/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Fixed: Issue with Twitter opening two pop-up share windows when Twitter's script is added to the page.

+= 1.4.2 =
+* Misc: Added translation support for strings that were missing it.

+= 1.4.1 =
+* Misc: Removed Google+ social share count support, due to Google removing it also.

+= 1.4.0 =
+* Misc: New design for social media buttons labels fields in admin panel to make them more visible

+= 1.3.9 =
+* New: Added LinkedIn button as a social sharing option
+* Misc: Stylised the total social sharing counts for the inline content buttons

 = 1.3.8 =
 * Fixed: Display issues of the social sharing buttons on different themes
 * Misc: Improved accessibility of the admin interface